 - Defended a national animal health diagnostics company in a purported class action, alleging violations of the Massachusetts Independent Contractor Law and various Massachusetts wage-and-hour laws.
 Following the court’s final approval of the class action settlement, an independent settlement was reached whereby the co-defendant (staffing firm) accepted responsibility for more than 75 percent of the monetary cost of class action settlement.

-Don is listed in Chambers USA: America’s Leading Lawyers for his work in Labor and Employment (2012 – 2020).
-He was also named to the Massachusetts Super Lawyers® 2012 – 2019 lists.
+Don is listed in Chambers USA: America’s Leading Lawyers for his work in Labor and Employment (2012 – 2021).
+He was also selected for inclusion to the Massachusetts Super Lawyers list (2012 – 2020).

 - "COVID19: What Healthcare HR Professionals Need to Know," Webinar Series—Webinar 2 (April 6, 2020)